-Durability is a very important consideration as bathtubs aren’t something you want to replace often.
-Especially, if your bathroom has tile up the wall, if the bathtub must be replaced, you will have to redo all the tile, shower doors, and possibly sub-floor.
+Bathtubs aren’t something you want to replace often.
+If a bathtub must be replaced, often so will all the surrounding materials such as tile, shower doors, and possibly sub-floor.
 That’s a costly expense.
 While I can’t promise that any bathtub is impervious, here is a list of bathtub materials listed from least durable to most:

 - Fiberglass or fiberglass-reinforced plastic are the least durable and prone to scratching and cracking.
 While a crack can be repaired, resurfacing an entire tub is not very economical.